Improve this Doc

 is usually used to store model descriptions, logs, and sometimes

-Make sure that this folder exists and that it is writable,
+Make sure that this folder exists and is writable,

 impacted.
-In debug mode, CakePHP will warn you if it is not the
+In debug mode, CakePHP will warn you if the folder is

 - Any third-party classes or libraries should be placed here.
 Doing

 so makes them easy to access using the App::import(‘vendor’,

 ‘name’) function.
 Keen observers will note that this seems

 redundant, as there is also a vendors folder at the top level of

 our directory structure.
 We’ll get into the differences between the